nickyhajal/world-domination-summit/_content/academies.md

 		<h4>Summary</h4>
 		Platform-building, thought-leadership, expertise and authority. #YAWN.

 Becoming “known” can open a lot of doors.
 But, beyond ego-gratification, it's worthless UNLESS you know how to do it in a way that aligns deeply with both who you are AND what you seek to build.
 Do it right, the doors to purpose, possibility and connection swing open.
-Do it wrong, pretty much everything crashes and burns.
+Do it wrong, pretty much everything crashes and burns. <p></p>

-This academy is about doing it right, and creating something that matters--to you and to those you seek to serve--along the way.
+This academy is about doing it right, and creating something that matters--to you and to those you seek to serve--along the way.<p></p>

 Attendees of this Academy will leave with: A dynamic, highly-effective roadmap to grow your notoriety in a way that opens the most doors, cultivates the most meaning and let's you feel amazing about how you're doing it.
 A deep understanding of the different paths to building a business, practice, career or body-of-work around your growing notoriety.
 A simple process to choose the best tools, platforms and medium for your social orientation and communication DNA.
 A checklist of critical mistakes to avoid and shiny objects to stop chasing.
 A better ability to handle the real challenges, responsibilities and opportunities that inevitably come your way as you become better known.
 <h4><a href="https://www.eventbrite.com/e/wds-academy-the-art-of-becoming-known-tickets-16259627985" target="_blank">Register for the Art of Becoming Known</a></h4>